D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 Move to the bottom of the page and create a queue for the maltrail type by clicking on the type field and entering "254", and by clicking "Type Name" field and entering "maltrail".
-Click on the uuid generator button on the left end side of this box if you don't want to provide one by yourself.
+Click on the UUID generator button on the left end side of this box if you don't want to provide one by yourself.

 ![img](/assets/images/maltrail_queue.png "Adding Maltrail Queue")